freedomofpress/securedrop-docs/docs/journalist.rst

 .. warning::

-   If you have not memorized the passphrases to unlock the USB drives for the Secure Viewing Station or the Transfer Device, you may need to access a password manager on your phone or laptop to do so.
-We recommend switching any required electronic devices into airplane mode, and securely storing any devices you do not need outside the environment in which you access the Secure Viewing Station.
+   If you have not memorized the passphrases to unlock the USB drives for the *Secure Viewing Station* or the *Transfer Device*, you may need to access a password manager on your phone or laptop to do so.
+We recommend switching any required electronic devices into airplane mode, and securely storing any devices you do not need outside the environment in which you access the *Secure Viewing Station*.
 This further mitigates the risk of accidentally compromising the air-gap.

 Fully mitigating the risks of malware received via SecureDrop is beyond the